View the above photo record (by Nick Hart) in OdonataMAP here.

 Behaviour

-Sits close to the water on rocks, tree roots or on overhanging vegetation.
-Reluctant to fly.
+This species sits close to the water on rocks, tree roots, or on overhanging vegetation.
+The Ruby Jewel is usually reluctant to fly.

 Status and Conservation

-The continued presence of this species in South Africa is uncertain.
+The continued presence of this species in South Africa is uncertain and it may well be regionally extinct.
 In the IUCN Red List of Threatened Species it is listed as Critically Endangered for South Africa, but overall as of Least Concern.

 Distribution